nislab/gensync/README.md

 # GenSync

+<a name="Introduction"></a>
+## Introduction
 GenSync is a tool for benchmarking and optimizing reconciliation of data.
-It implements multiple synchronization protocols including: CPISync, FullSync, IBLTSync and CuckooSync.
+It implements multiple synchronization protocols including: CPISync, FullSync, IBLTSync and CuckooSync(see [here](#SyncTypes)).
 It can be compiled to a shared library and integrated into other applications, or can be built as a standalone application and used to benchmark the implemented algorithms under a broad range of practical compute and network conditions.

 We provide different versions for Linux and MacOS with different usage.
 | Version | Discription | Platform |